project-chip/connectedhomeip/examples/chip-tool-webos/README.md

 ## Prerequisite

-Before budiling and testing Matter example for webOS, you need following items.
+Before building and testing Matter example for webOS, you need following items.

 -   Ubuntu 18.04 machine (used for building webOS OSE)
 -   Network router